oschrenk/plan.swift/README.md

 # README

-A macOS tool to fetch (the next) calendar events as json
+A macOS terminal tool to fetch calendar events from `Calendar.app`

 ## Features